cabreratoxy/pyOPERA/README.md

+TODO: poetry is not including the additional files with the library
 TODO: Start adding the wrapper code and files - in progress
 TODO: Benchmarking with airspeed velocity
 TODO: Don't repeat the library name in the Dockerfile